Jan Lammers: Touring cars

 Born in Zandvoort, Lammers grew up washing cars at the nearby school for advanced and anti-skid driving skills training, run by Dutch touring-car legend Rob Slotemaker.
 Encouraged by Slotemaker, and while still under-age for a regular Dutch driving licence, the teenager nicknamed 'Jantje' ('Little John') was also hired to teach drivers on a private, closed track, how to safely recover a car from a skid situation.
 Having recognised Lammers' talent, Slotemaker set him up in a Simca Rallye 2 for the 7,500-9,000 guilder Group 1 production car class in the 1973 Dutch Touring Car Championship.
 At 16 years of age, Lammers won his first-ever car race and continued to take the season title in his rookie year, becoming the youngest Dutch national auto racing champion in history.

-Two more years in the Simca followed in a revised 8,000-10,000 guilder class, Lammers taking four more wins in 1974 but narrowly missing out on a title repeat.
+Two more years in the Simca followed in a revised 8,000-10,000 guilder class, with Lammers taking four more wins in 1974 but narrowly missing out on a title repeat.
 Wins elude him in 1975 but his name has already been made.
 In 1976, he switched to an Opel Dealer Team Holland-run Opel Kadett GT/E to take his second Dutch title.